erik73/addon-phpmyadmin/README.md

 ![phpMyAdmin screenshot](images/screenshot.png)

 ## About

-phpMyAdmin is a database administration tool for MySQL & MariaDB.
+This is a fork of the official phpMyAdmin add-on, made for testing stuff.
+Do not use, as this can break at any time. phpMyAdmin is a database administration tool for MySQL & MariaDB.
 Frequently used operations (managing databases, tables, columns, relations, indexes, users, permissions, etc) can be performed via the user interface,